LuKks/protonsocks/README.md

 - Default ProtonVPN server is `CH-UK#1`, it also can be changed.

 ## Run with Compose
-Later you can just build and run in foreground:
+Later you can just run in foreground:
 ```
 docker-compose up
 ```